tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/ksqldbcontext.md

 - Inserts - include read-only properties configuration

-The initial convention is that all writeable public instance properties and fields are taken into account during the Insert into statement generation.
+The default convention is to include **all public instance properties and fields** that are writable when generating the "INSERT INTO" statement.

 ```C#
 public record Foo